conorr/clamshell/README.md

     >> add 2 3
     5

+### Hash arguments

-That's great, but can Clamshell parse hash arguments?
-Yes it can!
-Suppose the following was a method of the Cat class that we registered with the Clamshell instance:
+Clamshell supports passing hashes as arguments.
+Suppose the following was a method of the Cat class, and suppose we registered with the Clamshell instance:

 ```python
 def show_hash(self, h):